thoughtram/blog/_posts/2016-02-22-angular-2-change-detection-explained.md

 date: 2016-02-22

-summary: "At NG-NL 2016 I gave a talk about Angular 2's Change Detection and how it makes our apps fast and responsive.
-This article is a write-up of that talk and discusses how change detection works and how we can configure it to be even faster."
+summary: "Wonder how change detection in Angular 2 works?
+This article is a write-up of that talk and discusses change detection and tricks to make is super fast."

 categories:
   - angular